itkhanz/REST-Assured-API-Testing/RESTAssured-OC/README.md

 * Now in the `TokenManager` class, we can retrieve the properties as `ConfigLoader.getInstance().getClientId()`
 * Create `data.properties` file and remove the hard-coded playlist IDs for GET and UPDATE Playlist Tests.
 * Create a separate `DataLoader` similar to the `ConfigLoader` on base of singleton pattern to load the properties file just once.
 * For maintaining the test data, its recommended to use a JSON file or obtain the test data from database before executing tests.
+Then I'll recommend to store the data in a json or csv and fetch it from there.
+If using TestNG, you can use data provider and fetch data in it.
 * Later, we will use Faker API to generate fake random invalid API token at runtime.

 * Below code snippet shows Singleton pattern implemented for DataLoader class.